edgexfoundry/edgex-docs/docs_src/examples/app-service-examples/camera-management/Ch-CameraManagement.md

 # Run this once to download edge-video-analytics into the edge-video-analytics sub-folder,
 # download models, and patch pipelines
 make install-edge-video-analytics

-# Run the EVAM services (in another terminal)
-make run-edge-video-analytics
-# ...
-# Leave this running
 ```

 !!! note